SAP/ui5-tooling/docs/pages/Troubleshooting.md

 In general we only benchmark calls to the UI5 CLI.
 However, we might add scripted benchmarks for some components in the future.

-The following is a walk-through on how to compare the performance impact of an imaginary change in UI5 Builder project.
+The following is a walk-through on how to evaluate the performance impact of an imaginary change in UI5 Builder project.

 ### Setup